iqqu/localgal/README.md

 * l or Arrow Right: next item
 * Shift+j: Toggle autojump

-Environment variables:
+## Environment variables
 * `BIND`: listen address, default `127.0.0.1:5037` (to listen on all addresses, specify `:5037`)
 * `SQLITE_DSN`: sqlite data source name (connection string), default `file:ripme.sqlite`
 * `SLOW_SQL_MS`: duration threshold to log slow sql queries, milliseconds, default `100`
 * `MEDIA_ROOT`: rip base directory, default: `./rips`
 * `DFLOG`: downloaded file log, default `./ripme.downloaded.files.log`
 * `DFLOG_ROOT`: base directory to resolve relative paths in DFLOG from, default directory that DFLOG is in

-Notes:
+* `GUI`: force GUI mode with `1` or CLI mode with `0`

+## Notes
-* If queries take abnormally long, run `localgal --optimize`.
+* If queries take abnormally long, click the "Optimize" button in the Server Control GUI, or run `localgal --optimize`.
 The command could take some minutes when optimization is needed on large databases, so do not run it while the database is being actively used.
   * Alternatively, manually execute `PRAGMA optimize;` on the database

-Goals:
+## Goals
 * Be simple
 * Be more convenient for browsing RipMe3 galleries than a file manager
 * Perform well on large databases

-Non-goals:
+## Non-goals
 * User accounts

-TODO:
+## TODO
-* Improve code organization
+* Simplify Server Control GUI layout code
+* ???

-Wishlist (help welcome):
+## Wishlist (help welcome)
 * Better icon
-* Native sqlite driver (for performance) with cross-compilation (for release job)
-* Faster SQL query for /tags
+* Faster SQL queries
+* Periodic SQLite optimization that won't interfere with RipMe3 performance while actively ripping (possible with PRAGMA analysis_limit=400, not sure about the best number)
+* Use cancelable PRAGMA optimize